ericstratford/protein-packed-meals/README.md

 ### Data Preparation

 Before we start our data cleaning and analysis process, we're going to turn our *recipes* dataframe and *reviews* dataframe into one dataframe.

-We start by merging the two datasets creating a new dataset of each recipe with the addition of that recipe's average rating
+We will do this by merging the two datasets creating a new dataset of each recipe with the addition of that recipe's average rating.

 The rest of our analysis will be conducted with this new combined dataset.